Franek-Le/F---Programming-Language/README.md

 # F-- Programming Language
-## F-- is basically Tylerlaceby's Guide to interpreters tutorial remade with C# but with additional features like a builtin graphics library, OS integration, reading and writing to files.
+## F-- is basically Tylerlaceby's Guide to interpreters tutorial remade with C# and with additional features like a builtin graphics library, OS integration, reading and writing to files.

 ## F-- Syntax
 The syntax is very simple